 Frank Oates

 Frank Oates, uncle of Captain Lawrence Oates, is the third of the explorers of the natural world commemorated at Selborne.
 Like other members of the Oates family, Frank liked a challenge.
 “I like anything,” he once said, “that seems difficult of attainment”.
-He was the classic Victorian gentleman amateur who managed to make a real contribution to science.
+He was a classic Victorian gentleman amateur who managed to make a real contribution to science.

 Frank Oates

-Part of Frank Oates collection of birds of Central America – many now extinct – at the Museum
+Part of Frank Oates collection of birds of Central America – many now extinct – are at the Museum

 Frank Oates (1840 – 1875)

-Lawrence’s uncle, was fascinated by natural history from an early age, particularly the study of wild birds.
-He entered Christ Church College, Oxford, to read Natural Sciences in 1860, but because of ill-health failed to complete his studies.
-In 1871 he visited the Americas in an attempt to re-establish his health.
-On display in the Frank Oates Gallery is a stunning display of Central American birds collected from his travels there.
-The Gallery also details his fateful journey to Africa, begun in 1873, with displays of various artefacts and specimens he collected during his trek from Durban, through Natal, Transvaal and finally to Matebeleland and the Victoria Falls.
+Lawrence’s uncle was fascinated by natural history from an early age, particularly the study of wild birds.
+He entered Christ Church College, Oxford, to read Natural Sciences in 1860, but because of ill of ill-health failed to complete his studies.

 Oates’s first significant natural history expedition was to Central America and North America from 1871-1872.
 Most of this time was spent collecting bird and insect specimens in Guatemala, now in the museum.
 Upon his return to Britain, he was elected a fellow of the Royal Geographical Society.